frconor-ebook/meditations/_posts/2025-05-28-the-gift-of-wisdom.md

 Through the world of nature and grace, the Holy Spirit enables us to perceive and contemplate the infinite wisdom, power, and goodness of God.
 God\'s nature is reflected in all things.

-Through this gift, we\'re told in *Christ Is Passing By*, a Christian perceives and understands that "all creation, the movement of the earth and the other heavenly bodies, the good actions of creatures and all the good that has been achieved in history, in short, everything, comes from God and is directed towards him (Josemaría Escrivá, *Christ Is Passing By*, Point 130).
+Through this gift, we\'re told in *Christ Is Passing By*, a Christian perceives and understands that "all creation, the movement of the earth and the other heavenly bodies, the good actions of creatures and all the good that has been achieved in history, in short, everything, comes from God and is directed towards him" (Josemaría Escrivá, *Christ Is Passing By*, Point 130).

 Truly, the Christian will be able to say, says the Book of Wisdom, that wisdom "guided him on straight paths.
 She showed him the kingdom of God and gave him knowledge of the angels (Wis.
 10:10).